 Personalities connect and collide as a diverse group of female athletes battle personal obstacles as they defend their title and vie for redemption at nationals.

-Two Fold Films INC. is now filming the final quarter of a documentary highlighting the story of the Lakeland Rustlers Women's Basketball Team.
-This documentary is being filmed in partnership with
+Two Fold Films INC. releases documentary highlighting the story of the Lakeland Rustlers Women's Basketball Team in the winter of 2023/24.
+This documentary is filmed in partnership with

 Synergy Credit Union.